 Stifel, Nicolaus & Company, Incorporated (Stifel) is a member of the Securities Investor Protection Corporation (SIPC).
 SIPC coverage protects securities customers of its members up to \$500,000 (including \$250,000 for claims for cash).
-An explanatory brochure is available upon request or at www.sipc.org, or investors may contact SIPC at (202) 371-8300.

 In addition to SIPC, Stifel has obtained securities coverage of \$149.5 million and cash coverage of \$900,000.
 This additional insurance coverage is effected with various syndicates within Lloyd's of London and various London and international insurance companies.
-Thus, with Stifel's coverage combined with SIPC coverage, assets at Stifel are protected for a total of \$150 million of securities coverage per client with up to \$1.15 million in cash coverage, subject to terms and conditions of the policy, with an aggregate limit of \$300 million.\ This coverage does not protect against market losses and does not cover securities not held by Stifel.
+Thus, with Stifel's coverage combined with SIPC coverage, assets at Stifel are protected for a total of \$150 million of securities coverage per client with up to \$1.15 million in cash coverage, subject to terms and conditions of the policy, with an aggregate limit of \$300 million.
+This coverage does not protect against market losses and does not cover securities not held by Stifel.

-Does the protection cover my total assets or are each of my accounts covered separately?
+Does the protection cover my total assets or each of my accounts separately?

 For each account in which Stifel clients act in a separate capacity, the funds and securities in that account are protected for the full \$150 million with the limit of \$1.15 million for cash balances.

 An example of separate capacities would include acting as a sole owner in one account and a trustee in a separate account.
 Because a client would be acting in two separate capacities, each account is covered separately.